devalv/udot/README.md

 # Aleksei Devyatkin`s dotfiles

-This is a bootstrap of my working setup based on Ubuntu linux.
+This is a bootstrap of my working setup based on Ubuntu linux (22 LTS).
 Bootstrap is based on the awesome [Dotbot](https://github.com/anishathalye/dotbot).

 ## Installation